gaius-dev/gaius-docs/_source/guides/getting-started.md

 :::{.alert .alert-warning}
 **Support for Github alternatives**
 ___
-The Gaius engine and the CLI are completely agnostic, and it would be quite simple to leverage them for other applications / uses.
+The Gaius engine, Gaius server, and the CLI are completely agnostic, and it would be quite simple to leverage them for other applications / uses.
 We also hope to roll out support for Gitlab in the future as well!
 :::

 :::{.alert .alert-warning}